lucidvm/core/readme.md

 - **[shared](https://github.com/lucidvm/shared)**: Code shared between other components of the project (such as event conduit abstractions and LEC codebooks).

 - **[client](https://github.com/lucidvm/client)**: CollabVM client library geared towards LucidVM.

-### Other

-- **docs**: Protocol documentation of LucidVM, CollabVM, and the subset of the Guacamole relevant to implementing monitors, clients, and servers compatible with LucidVM (and, if you are so inclined, vanilla CollabVM 1.2).